CertusGroup/ciutshi/docs/source/content_management.md

 # Content Management

 Content management is the gathering and organization of information in order to maintain the integrity of, and access to, knowledge artifacts[1](content_management/references).
 This form of management relies on a combination of consistent best practices and tooling which enable rigor in processes over time.
-Researchers have found this systemization of documentations workflows permits automation practices and clearer roles and responsibilities for content generation[2](content_management/references).
+Researchers have found this systematization of documentations workflows permits automation practices and clearer roles and responsibilities for content generation[2](content_management/references).
 Enhancing content generation in this way permits content management system (CMS) users to advance innovative practices while enriching other essential integrated practices such as metadata generation, best practice reuse, and improved collaboration.
 These procedural shifts in documentation practices reduce the need for presentations, drastically shortens the time on tasks to delivery, and improves quality of secure systems and products.

 Content management is an essential part of modern knowledge-based systems.
 Moore in McKeever’s 2003 publication on content management systems stated, “Content is the feeder mechanism for all business processes.
 And always has been.”[3](content_management/references) As a result, the more consistent and rigorous a content management framework (CMF) is implemented and reviewed by institutions and stakeholders, the more improvements in practices and outcomes can be observed.
 These outcomes, such as retrieval of information and inter-system integrations, ensure that personnel can respond to requests from leadership in a manner compliant to or exceeding stakeholder expectation[1](content_management/references).
 From the data-driven system perspective, the outcomes are increasingly reliable data models and metrics which enrich the analytics and knowledge-based system processes.
 As a result, collaborative efforts across an organization are more likely to accelerate their efforts through consolidated understanding of shared CMS resources.